FACTION BRIEF

 2173

-Coordinated strike on Helix Biotech's primary consciousness research facility.
 EMP devices disabled security.
-Seventeen upload-capable servers destroyed.
-Seven researchers killed; forty-three evacuated.
+Strike team entered and destroyed seventeen upload-capable servers.
+Seven researchers were killed; forty-three were given one hour to evacuate before the building's power core was sabotaged.
 Two years of research erased.
 Dr. Henrik Sauer survived because he was offsite.
-He's been on the target list ever since.
+He has been on the target list ever since.

 "These servers held copies of people who are now dead.
 We freed them from their prisons.
 You're welcome."